centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-core.md

 - [UI] Fixed HTML code appearing instead of svg icon with Firefox
 - [UI] Fixed french typo in OpenID Connect configuration form
 - [UI] Fixed untranslated label in Resources Status
-- [Widgets] Retrieve possibility to not select poller in preferences
+- [Widgets] Restored possibility to not select a poller in preferences

 #### Security fixes